SergeoLacruz/inventree-supplier-panel/README.md

 - Lifecycle status
 - Minimum order
 - Description
+- Price breaks

-If the supplier does not provide information for a field it it left empty.
+If the supplier does not provide information for a field it is left empty.

 ## How it works